HanaOrg/Konbini/doc/verified.md

 To request a verification badge, make a Pull Request to the authors registry, adding a `verified: true` field to your author manifest.

+> [!TIP]
+> If all criteria is already met at the moment of making your 1st registration PR, you can set `verified: true` from that moment.

 Once received, we'll check that you meet the following criteria:

 - At least one update has been released to any of your published packages within the last 90 days.